 Visit Montevideo – Old Town

 Old Town (Ciudad Vieja) is by the port.
 It has most of the tourist attractions for your Visit Montevideo vacation.
 The old town can be covered in a half day walk.
 Start at the Port Market (Mercado del Puerto) for traditional foods and historic culture.
 Beside the market is the Carnaval Museum (Museo del Carnaval).
-Next, walk 2 blocks to the Pre Comumbian and Native American Art Museum (Museo de Arte Precolombino e Indigena or Mapi).
+Next, walk 2 blocks to the Pre Comumbian and Native American Art Museum.
 Then, walk 2 blocks to Palacio Taranco at Plaza Zabala and then 3 blocks east to Plaza Constitucion also known as Plaza Matriz.

 Solis Theater, © Can Stock Photo / jorisvo

 Independence Plaza (Plaza Independencia) contains many buildings from the colonial period for Montevideo.
 Palacio Salvo faces the square and was once the tallest building in Uruguay.
 The statue of General Artigas on horseback occupies the center of the plaza.
 His Mausoleum (Mausoleo de Artigas) can be entered below it.
 Artigas is known as the father of Uruguay.
 Also on the square are Estevez Palace and the Executive Tower (Torre Ejecutiva), which are both used by the President of Uruguay.
 In a corner of the square is the Solis Theater (Teatro Solis).